abidibo/GoMonitor/README.md

 Simply remove your cloned repo and the `config.app.homePath` folder.

+## Just to say

+I really didn't have time (at the moment) to implement it the right way.
+There may be concurrency issues because two different processes uses the same log and database, I'm not sure, I should read carefully all the third library documentation, maybe I'll do it.
+Just keep in mind that.

 ## TODO
-- Metter time detectiona mangement (suspend, hibernate, etc...)
+- Better time detection mangement (suspend, hibernate, etc...)
 - Better UI
 - Better stats
 - Maybe add limits per process?